 - Placing opt-ins on your form

 An opt-in is a way that the participants agree to receive communications from you, e.g. through email.
 After someone is opted-in they become a subscriber to your email list.
 This means you can send them news updates, promotional messages and more!

-⚖️ Note regarding data privacy laws: With laws concerning data collection and use of personal data continually changing, opt-ins also form the basis for operating legally compliant email marketing campaigns, as recipients are required to give a sender explicit permission to send them marketing emails.
+⚖️ Note regarding data privacy laws: With laws concerning data collection and use of personal data continually changing, opt-ins form the basis for operating legally compliant email marketing campaigns, as recipients are required to give a sender explicit permission to send them marketing emails.

 Setting up opt-ins

 Let’s go over the way to set up opt-ins in Qualifio.

 Setting up and managing your opt-ins is anything but complicated.
 We’ve created a custom panel in Qualifio for easy and intuitive access to your opt-ins and opt-in statistics.

 The Opt-ins section can be found on the main menu.

 In this section, you can define one or more opt-ins that are active in one or more campaigns.
 This enables you to differentiate opt-ins between different forms.